balena-io/docs/pages/learn/accounts/enterprise-sso.md

 * Data and Privacy: Your personal data associated with the account will be transferred to the company.
 The company will be responsible for the protection and use of your data in accordance with the existing privacy policy.
 * Consent: By proceeding with this transfer, you confirm that you have the authority to transfer the account to the company and that you consent to the changes outlined above.

-By clicking the "Merge account" button, you agree to the above terms.
+By clicking the "Enable" button, you agree to the above terms.
 If you have any questions or concerns, please contact our support team before completing the transfer.

 ### Log in with a SAML account